frankchoongsaeng/type-conformity/docs/tutorials/validating-data-from-restful-service.md

 Just to keep things tidy and get all the compiler help we can, we'll create a _models.ts_ file where we define the types of data we're working with.

-_This is generally a good practice too if this pattern seems like news to you._
+_This is generally a good practice too if this pattern is new to you._

 ```ts
 // models.ts